ChlVPP is named after the initials of the drugs used in the treatment. The drugs are:

 Appetite changes and weight gain

 You may feel more hungry than usual while taking prednisolone.
-If you are concerned about gaining weight, you can speak to your doctor, nurse or dietitian.
+If you are concerned about gaining weight, talk to your doctor, specialist nurse or dietitian.

 Numb or tingling hands or feet (peripheral neuropathy)